YassenAli/Task-Manager-by-CPP/README.md

 Name : cProcess1          PID : 1234          MemoryUsage : 1024 k
 Name : aProcess3          PID : 11            MemoryUsage : 4096 k
 ```

+or write file name and will output your task manager in it.

 ## Contact